kredati/cin2999f21/syllabus.md

 ### Coursework & marks
 This course is pass/fail.
 To gain a passing mark, students must complete, to my satisfaction, all assignments in the course by their stated deadline.
 In other words: almost all of this is process-based; do the things in good faith, trust the process, pass the course.

-Be aware that this iteration of the proseminar is substantially different from previous iterations, in that it also includes a certain amount of reading.
+The reading for this course has a different status than in other sorts of coursework.
 Please do the reading carefully, but not exactingly; I would not ask you to do it if I didn’t think it important.
 By the same token, some of the reading is there to be a resource to you as you develop your practice and in later stages of the program.
 I will do my best to guide you in the kind of reading I expect.

 ### Required texts
 We have three required books this term, which I have ordered into the U of T Bookstore:
 * Wayne Booth, et al., _The Craft of Research_, 4th ed.
 (Please do buy the current version, as we will be working with it closely).
 * Joan Bolker, _Writing Your Dissertation in Fifteen Minutes a Day_.

-* Eric Hayot, _The Elements of Academic Style: Writing for the Humanities_.
-(NB: I ordered this late and it may not arrive to the bookstore for some time after the beginning of term; I will keep you posted.)
+#### Recommended texts
+* Joli Jensen, *Write No Matter What*.
+*

 ### Schedule
 #### Week 1, September 10: Introductions, and What is a university?